-After wandering the city for a few hours, The Mighty Bowl on west 8th St. is the best way to power up for your afternoon.
+After wandering the city center for a few hours, The Mighty Bowl on west 8th St. is the best way to power up for your afternoon.
 Steve Valenta started the restaurant as a food truck that traveled around the city (and you can still find the truck parked around town).
-Vancouver was in need of some healthy, wholesome options and The Mighty Bowl fills that niche perfectly.
+Vancouver, USA was in need of some healthy, wholesome options with local ingredients and The Mighty Bowl fills that niche perfectly.

 Their menu consists of bowls, burritos, smoothies and breakfast toasts that are healthy and hearty – not to mention delicious.
 In true Vancouver community fashion, the space was designed and decorated by local artists and businesses, including the beautiful hand drawn banner on display in the restaurant by David Sorrell.
 For a very filling and fully rounded meal, try their cashew broccoli bowl, the Hough smoothie and the raspberry almond cake.
 You can even take some of their sauces home if you want to try your hand at making your own mighty bowl.

 After filling up on delicious food, head down the street to Fort Vancouver National Historic Site.
 On a sunny day, you can spend the whole afternoon just wandering the grounds here.
 In the 19th century, it was a fur trading post.
 Now, it’s been restored and revamped to fit the feeling of the city.
 There’s an army barracks as well as an airfield (which is still active).
 The site is run by the National Park Service, and you can tour the restored fort itself, walk through the gardens out front and wander down Officer’s Row to check out all the original buildings that still stand today.
 There is ample green space for picnics in the summer!